ahandsomeChineseboy/inet/tutorials/queueing/doc/Gate2.rst

 Gate with an Active Sink
 ========================

+This step is similar to the previous one, but with an active packet sink and passive packet source.

 In this step, packets are collected periodically by an active packet sink (:ned:`ActivePacketSink`).
 The packets pass through a packet gate if it's open, otherwise packets are not generated.
 The packets are provided by a passive